rechsteiner/weavie/README.md

 nix-shell
 ```

-Or install using your preferred package manager.
+Or install the depedencies listed in `shell.nix` using your preferred package manager.

 ### Running in emulator

 ```
 make
 ```

+- Use WASD to move the selection
+- Q to switch between the threading, tieup and treadling (see [How to Read a Weaving Draft](https://www.gistyarn.com/blogs/how-to-weave/how-to-read-a-weaving-draft))
+- E to toggle the selected square

 ### Running on hardware